 Why This Matters

 Obviously, a well-conceived trademark strategy starts with a search of the USPTO’s database of registered marks.
 Moreover, it is critically important to conduct due diligence to determine whether an unregistered trademark is currently being used in commerce.
-The trademark attorneys at Scully, Scott, Murphy, & Presser, PC work with clients through all phases of brand identification and trademark selection.
+The trademark attorneys at Scully, Scott, Murphy, & Presser, PC work with clients through all phases of brand identification, trademark selectio, and litigation.
 We routinely conduct searches of the trademark registry and handle the registration process.
 In the event of a claim of trademark infringement, we can defend your interests in federal court or in a proceeding before the Trademark Trial and Appeal Board.

 Posted in: Trademarks